ktb92154/sensorReporter-lite/README.md

 sudo systemctl start sensorReporter

 # Behavior
-There are three types of behaviors.

-1. Certain sensors require polling.
-The Bluetooth and WebIOPi GPIO sensors will poll for the current state one per configured poll period.
+Certain sensors require polling.
+The Bluetooth sensor will poll for the current state one per configured poll period.
 If the state of the sensor has changed the new state is published to the configured MQTT/REST destination.

-2. Other sensors are event driven and do not require polling.
-The Dash sensor is and example.
-These sensors will receive events and report them instead of requiring polling.
-To turn off polling in the config file a Poll = -1 is used.

-3. Finally, Actuators subscribe to some communication destination (MQTT is currently only supported) and perform some action when commanded.

 Upon receipt of any message on the incoming destination configured in the MQTT section, the script will publish the current state of all configured polling